XIAOQIZHAO/5D_genericTypes/README.md

 in [class](URL)

-- the declaration of a method that accepts a parameter of a generic type:
+- the declaration of a method or a constructor that accepts a parameter of a generic type:
 ```
 your exemplifying line from the Pair example here
 ```